In Axon, all communication between components is done with explicit messages, represented by the

 Message) also provides a timestamp, representing the time at which the event was generated.
 The

-QueryMessage carries, besides Payload and Meta Data, also a description of the type of response that the requesting component expects.
+QueryMessage carries, besides Payload and Meta Data, a description of the type of response that the requesting component expects.